 Over the next few minutes, the euro continues to strengthen against the dollar, eventually moving as high as 13002.5/13003.5.
 At this point your Stop has trailed the market up to 12978.1.
-The details of how the amendments have occurred can be viewed by clicking on the 'activity' button at the top of the trading platform.
-This launches a window which details the specifics of any bets or orders.

-As shown in the window, as the EUR/USD rate moved higher, your Stop trailed the market in ten-point increments, always maintaining the 20-point distance from the current market bid at the time of the adjustment.
+As the EUR/USD rate moved higher, your Stop trailed the market in ten-point increments, always maintaining the 20-point distance from the current market bid at the time of the adjustment.
 At this point, with your Stop at 12978.1, the bid of the quote would need to move to 13008.1 for your Stop to move higher again.
 The market starts to move lower, however, slipping down to 12977.
 Your Stop is hit and you deal at market, selling at 12978.1 (the market moves steadily enough for you to pay no slippage).